PHYSICAL INTELLIGENCE

 Physical Intelligence (PQ) is the ability to intuitively understand the body, be comfortable with it, read its sensory signals, know how to engage muscles, effortlessly maintain good posture and learn new movement skills.

 It can be seen as another counterpart in the Cognitive intelligence (IQ) vs Emotional intelligence (EQ) framework.
-And it is different from Gardner’s Bodily-Kinesthetic Intelligence and different from the concept of Physical Literacy in any of its iterations we are familiar with.
+Importantly, it distinguishes itself from Gardner’s Bodily-Kinesthetic Intelligence and the various iterations of Physical Literacy that we are familiar with.